samsmits/SonnenburgLab_Public/Retrieve_Raw_Data_From_NR.md

 ### 1. Identify the query that you'd like to use

 Here, I'm going to use the query "prevotella AND copri" to search for any sequences with both those words in the sequence description.
-It may be a good idea to first run the query through the [https://www.ncbi.nlm.nih.gov/nuccore/?term=prevotella+AND+copri](web interface) to ensure that your query is pulling the sequences that you're interested in, and also to formulate more complex queries if needed using the "Advanced Search" option.
+It may be a good idea to first run the query through the [web interface](https://www.ncbi.nlm.nih.gov/nuccore/?term=prevotella+AND+copri) to ensure that your query is pulling the sequences that you're interested in, and also to formulate more complex queries if needed using the "Advanced Search" option.

 Also, note the number of records that the query returns so that you can confirm that our automated process is consistent with your expectation.
 In this example, the query "prevotella AND copri" returns 2759 records (10/11/16).